Kosciuszko Bridge

-The older truss bridge replaced a swing bridge called the Meeker Avenue Bridge, which connected Meeker Avenue in Brooklyn to Laurel Hill Boulevard in Queens.
-The old Kosciuszko Bridge, originally also called the Meeker Avenue Bridge, carried six lanes of traffic, three in each direction.
-In 1940, a year after opening, the bridge was renamed after Polish military leader Tadeusz Kościuszko, who fought alongside the Americans in the American Revolutionary War.
+The older truss bridge replaced the historical swing bridge which connected Meeker Avenue in Brooklyn to Laurel Hill Boulevard in Queens.
+The 1939 Kosciuszko Bridge carried six lanes of traffic, three in each direction.
+In 1940, a year after opening, the bridge was renamed after Polish military leader and Grand Duchy of Lithuania Tadeusz Kościuszko, who fought alongside the Americans in the American Revolutionary War.

 In 2014, a contract was awarded and work begun to build one of two replacement bridges with more capacity, with the first bridge initially carrying bidirectional traffic.
-The replacement bridges have the same name as the original bridge, and are both cable-stayed bridges that will each carry one direction of traffic.
+The replacement bridges have the same name as the original bridge, and are both cable-stayed bridges that are designed to carry one direction of traffic, though the southern span initially carried both directions.
 The first bridge, located south of the old truss bridge, opened on April 27, 2017, with three lanes in each direction.
 Once the old bridge was demolished via controlled explosion in October 2017, a new westbound cable-stayed bridge with four lanes and a bike/pedestrian path started construction on the site of the old bridge.
 The first cable-stayed bridge became eastbound-only with five lanes when the westbound bridge opened on August 29, 2019.

-Original bridges
+19th-century bridges

 The first bridge on the site was built in 1803 through an Act of Legislature authorizing the building of a Toll Bridge over Newtown Creek: this bridge charged one cent per foot passenger, which was why the bridge was called the "Penny Bridge."

 The original bridge was replaced several times.
 A temporary wooden bridge collapsed on January 12, 1894, leading to the death of nine.
 Also called Meeker Avenue Bridge, the more permanent structure in use since 1894 was still informally known by some as the Penny Bridge.
 The bridge structures connected Meeker Avenue in Brooklyn to Review Avenue and Laurel Hill Boulevard in Queens.

-The bridge was operated by private companies until 1888 and thereafter became the property of the people.
+The bridge was operated by private companies until 1888.
 In 1896, the bridge became the property of the city of Brooklyn and in 1898, upon consolidation, it was taken over by the Department of Bridges of the Greater City of New York.
+The bridge was later torn down when construction began on the 1939 bridge.